 protect-your-craft-copywriter-collective

-Although it’s common that employers hire writers on a contract basis, businesses are more increasingly hiring freelancers.
+Although it’s common that employers hire copywriters on a contract basis, businesses are more increasingly hiring freelancers copywriters.
 A growing number of employers look for flexibility and the ability to work autonomously.
 Freelancers fit that bill.
 And on the writing side, freelancing offers several perks, notably the ability to travel and live wherever you want while working remotely.

 However, freelance writing has its downsides as well.
 The best practice is to take the necessary steps to protect your craft as well as your income.
 Education is the first step to securing your rights as a freelancer and avoiding potentially career-ending mistakes such as plagiarism and copyright infringement.
 Additionally, do your best to secure your digital devices and online accounts.
 And have a written agreement in place for every paid project you take on.